Tony Ince

-Tony Ince (born 1958) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election, representing the electoral district of Cole Harbour for the Nova Scotia Liberal Party where he defeated the incumbent, Premier Darrell Dexter.
+Robert Anthony "Tony" Ince (born 1958) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election, representing the electoral district of Cole Harbour for the Nova Scotia Liberal Party where he defeated the incumbent, Premier Darrell Dexter.
+In October 2024, Ince announced that he would not seek reelection.

 Early life and education

 Ince was born in Halifax and worked as counsellor with the Department of Community Services.
 He also worked as a project coordinator with the Black Educators Association.

 Political career

 Ince ran in the 2009 provincial election losing to Dexter.
 He was elected in the 2013 provincial election.

 On October 22, 2013, Ince was appointed to the Executive Council of Nova Scotia where he served as Minister of Communities, Culture and Heritage as well as Minister of African Nova Scotian Affairs and the Minister responsible for the Heritage Property Act.

 Ince was re-elected in the 2017 election.
 On June 15, 2017, premier Stephen McNeil shuffled his cabinet, moving Ince to Minister of the Public Service Commission, while keeping the Minister of African Nova Scotian Affairs portfolio.

+As of September 22, 2024, Ince serves as the Official Opposition critic for the Public Service Commission, Military Relations, and African Nova Scotian Affairs.

+In October 2024, Ince announced that he would not run in the next Nova Scotia general election to spend more time with family.

+On March 7, 2025, he was appointed to the Senate of Canada on the advice of Prime Minister Justin Trudeau.